-If a student commits fraud in an examination, assignment, thesis or any form of test whatsoever, the lecturer/examiner may not form an opinion, or in any event, not a good opinion regarding the knowledge, insight and skills of that student.
-Fraud in any form whatsoever is therefore a serious offence and detecting and countering fraud in relation to the academic study programme has high priority at the Erasmus University Rotterdam.
+If a student commits fraud in an examination, assignment, thesis or any form of test whatsoever, the lecturer/examiner may not form a good opinion anymore regarding the knowledge, insight and skills of that student.
+Fraud in any form whatsoever is therefore a serious offence and detecting and countering fraud in relation to the academic study programme has high priority.